Weston-super-Mare RFC

 The second XV (United) play in the Tribute Somerset Premier and the third XV (Athletic) play in Tribute Somerset 2 North.

 History

 The club was formed in 1875 and played their early games on what is now a supermarket car park before moving to their present ground at Drove Road in 1880.
 The Great Depression saw people from Wales arriving in the town, played rugby for Weston and became one of the top clubs in the country at that time.
 Recently they have had a resurgence in player attendance, overall improvement in facilities and a thriving social scene which has equated to success on the field.

+Weston-super-Mare are one of two rugby clubs in the town, the other being Hornets RFC.

+Ground

+The club are based at the Recreation Ground in the centre of town, having played there since 1880.
+Access to the ground is good, being just off the A370 and across the road from Weston-super-Mare railway station.
+Facilities include a club house, on site parking, with a seated grandstand and covered terracing on both sides of the main pitch.
+There are also several full size rugby pitches on adjutant land.
+The ground capacity has been historically listed as 6,000 and early games have been reported of 4,000 spectators attending, but a figure of 3,000 is more realistic with modern crowd safety measures in mind.

+In 2021 talks began with the club, North Somerset Council and Atlas HIVE to redevelop the ground, which include a new club house, gym, 260 seat grandstand and upgraded parking facilities, as well a health centre and 182 apartments surrounded the ground.
+In 2022 planning permission was given and an plan for redevelopment to be completed by 2028.